Kamal-Saltani-Datascience/Portfolio/README.md

 Certifications

-• Professional Data Science and Analytics Certificate from Massachusetts Institute of Technology (MIT).
+• Professional Certificate in Data Science and Analytics
+     -  Massachusetts Institute of Technology (MIT)